- Fast results

 A nicotine blood test screens for nicotine, an addictive stimulant found in tobacco products like traditional cigarettes, electronic cigarettes, and cigars.
 The test generally assesses tobacco usage within a specific timeframe or a detection window.

-It also evaluates nicotine metabolites, particularly cotinine, produced when the body breaks down nicotine.
+It measures nicotine metabolites, particularly cotinine, which produced when the body breaks down nicotine.
 In terms of longevity, cotinine stays in the body longer than nicotine, as it can still be detected even as long as ten days after your last smoke.

-On the other hand, nicotine can last in the system for up to three days.
+On the other hand, nicotine can stay present in the system for up to three days.
 Other nicotine metabolites include nornicotine, and trans-3’-hydroxycotinine, which are far less common in testing.

 As smoking cessation programs require, smokers undergoing regular nicotine tests are prescribed additional lab evaluations to trace the possible source of nicotine, if there are any.